 Patients should stay as healthy and active as possible.
 It is necessary to stop active or passive smoking and avoid environmental exposure to toxic fumes.

 Regular medical follow-up is necessary to optimize the treatment.
 If there is any worsening of symptoms, immediate medical attention is required.
 Patients on continuous oxygen therapy may need an increase in oxygen flow during air travel.

 Physical activity is recommended for all patients with COPD and they should be encouraged to maintain it.
-One systematic review and meta-analysis of randomised controlled trials found that exercise training on its own can improve physical activity in COPD, and greater improvements can be made with the addition of physical activity counseling.
+One systematic review and meta-analysis of randomized controlled trials found that exercise training on its own can improve physical activity in COPD, and greater improvements can be made with the addition of physical activity counseling.
 Another systematic review and meta-analysis found that a combination of aerobic exercise and strength training was more effective than aerobic exercise alone in increasing leg muscle strength, but there was no difference between the groups in health-related quality of life, walking distance, or exercise capacity.
 Other studies have demonstrated improvements in peak oxygen uptake, perceived fatigue, and health-related quality of life following adherence to supervised and unsupervised exercise programmes.
 A Cochrane review found limited evidence for improvement in physical activity with physical activity counseling, exercise training, and pharmacologic management of COPD.
 The authors commented that assessment of quality had been limited by lack of methodologic detail and the diverse range of interventions had primarily been assessed in single studies.
 The optimal timing, components, duration, and models for improving physical activity remain unclear.
 Meta-analyses suggest that yoga, Qigong, and other home-based breathing exercises can improve exercise capacity and pulmonary function in patients with COPD.
 Tai Chi has been shown to improve exercise capacity compared to usual care.